twenty4-lee/WICShackathon/README.md

 **Features**:

+  1. Providing seperate workspace for teachers--to check the progress of the student--and students--to do their assigned work.
-    Skip button which gives a hint to solve the problem
+  2. Skip button which gives a hint to solve the problem